patrickf2000/quik/Readme.md

 Comparisons are working between integers.
 Full If/else if/else is supported, both linearly and nested.

+Basic while loops seem to be working (only with integers though).

 The compiler is currently capable of calling some external C functions via the extern keyword.
 Additionally, you can compile multiple files into one executable.